North Central West Virginia Airport: History

 The airport opened in 1935 as the Tri-County Airport, a joint effort of Harrison, Marion and Taylor County.
 It was a grass airstrip on leased land.
 In 1937, Marion and Taylor County withdrew from the project.
 In 1938, Harrison County purchased land to expand the airport.
 In 1944, the airport was renamed Benedum Airport after Michael L. Benedum.

 In the 1950s, the airport had 3719-foot runway 5 and 2978-foot runway 16; around 1964, both were replaced by 5200-ft runway 3 and 2500-ft runway 13.
 The first airline flights were Capital DC-3s in 1949; Lake Central replaced Capital at the end of 1960, and successor Allegheny's last Convair left about the end of 1977.
 The runway was extended to 7000 ft in 1999.

 The current airport authority was established in 1960.
 Enplanements for 2018 were 36,917, up from 25,105 the year before, a 47% increase.

-In August 2019, West Virginia Governor Jim Justice came to the airport to announce a $20 million investment to be made at the airport: a new terminal, taxiways, and more space for economic development.
+In 2019, West Virginia Governor Jim Justice came to the airport to announce a $20 million investment to be made at the airport: a new terminal, taxiways, and more space for economic development.
 On June 25, 2021, officials broke ground on the site of the new terminal and 100-acre AeroTech business park with a planned completion of 2023.

-In March 2022, Skywest announced the end of service at the North Central West Virginia Airport, along with 28 other cities, due to a pilot shortage.
+In 2022, SkyWest announced the end of service at the North Central West Virginia Airport, along with 28 other cities, due to a pilot shortage.
 The company stated the service would end within the next 90 days of the announcement.
-Days after the announcement, the Department of Transportation announced a hold on the termination of service until a replacement can be found, per Essential Air Service rules.
+Days after the announcement, the Department of Transportation announced a hold on the termination of service until a replacement could be found, per Essential Air Service rules.

-On July 7, 2022, the airport authority announced Contour Airlines as the successor to Skywest.
-Non-stop flights to Charlotte began on December 1, 2022.
+Later that year, the airport authority announced Contour Airlines as the successor to SkyWest.
+Non-stop flights to Charlotte began in December 2022.

+In 2026, the airport announced that SkyWest Airlines, operating as United Express, would return as the airport's Essential Air Service carrier.
+Service began in April 2026, with 14 round-trip flights per week to Chicago–O'Hare and Washington–Dulles using 50-seat aircraft.
+The agreement was for a four-year term.